qdrant/landing_page/qdrant-landing/content/documentation/overview/_index.md

 - [Collections](../concepts/collections/): A collection is a named set of points (vectors with a payload) among which you can search.
-Vectors within the same collection can have different dimensionalities and be compared by a single metric.
+Vectors within the same collection must have the same dimensionalities and be compared by a single metric.
 - [Distance Metrics](https://en.wikipedia.org/wiki/Metric_space): These are used to measure similarities among vectors and they must be selected at the same time you are creating a collection.
 The choice of metric depends on the way the vectors were obtained and, in particular,